The Mental Health Benefits of Exercise

 Think a single type of exercise will take care of all your needs?
 These tips can help you build a comprehensive fitness plan to improve your health and waistline.

-You can always sign up for personal training sessions at a gym or find any number of workouts online or on a fitness app, but developing an exercise plan doesn’t have to be that complicated or expensive.
+Of course, you can always sign up for personal training sessions at a gym, find workout plans online, or download a fitness app, but developing the right exercise plan doesn’t have to be that complicated or expensive.
+These simple guidelines can help you make the most of your time and reap all the health and weight loss rewards of regular exercise.

 The important thing to remember about exercise is that something is always better than nothing.
 By simply sitting less and moving more throughout your day, you can experience health benefits.
 For substantial health benefits, though, government guidelines in the U.S., UK, and other countries recommend that you aim for: